-One of the most famous palaces in the world rests inaccessible to this day, buried under a volcano, Mount Vesuvius, in southern Naples.
-No one can visit it, no one could yet fathom all its secrets.
-And its owner could still be resting in its ruins.
-Who, one wonders, is this unknown multimillionaire of antiquity who owned the sunken splendor?
-What tragic story is still hidden under the lava on the slopes of Mount Vesuvius?
+One of the most famous palaces in the world remains inaccessible to this day, buried under the southern Naples volcano, Mount Vesuvius.
+No one can visit it, and its secrets have yet to be fully uncovered.
+It’s possible that its owner is still buried within its ruins.
+One can only wonder who this unknown multimillionaire of antiquity was who owned the sunken splendor and what tragic story remains hidden under the lava on the slopes of Mount Vesuvius.

 The most famous villa in the world

 The villa got its name after charred scrolls were found in a small annex of the main building.
-To this day, they are the only completely preserved library from Roman times ever found.
+To this day, they remain the only completely preserved library from Roman times ever found.
 Since papyrus does not last more than one or two centuries under normal circumstances, only a few scrolls have been preserved.
-In the villa, they survived as charcoal blocks, which are however difficult to read.
+In the villa, they survived as charcoal blocks, which are, however, difficult to read.

-What was also recovered through tunnels from the villa, which is still buried today, kept the world in suspense over the centuries: in addition to the papyri, most precious mosaics, frescoes and furnitures were found and, above all, an incomparable collection of otherwise rare ancient bronzes.
+What was also recovered from the villa, which remains buried today, kept the world in suspense over the centuries: in addition to the papyri, the most precious mosaics, frescoes, and furniture were found, and above all, an incomparable collection of otherwise rare ancient bronzes.

-Although the villa broke in its center due to the force of the waves of mud and lava that fell upon it, and therefore has never been fully excavated to this day, it inspired the world.
-Films, books and exhibitions speak of it.
-In the National Museum of Naples, a room is dedicated solely to the mosaic floor of its Belvedere.
-Getty had his museum in Los Angeles built in its image.
+Although the villa was split in the center due to the force of the waves of mud and lava that fell upon it and has never been fully excavated to this day, it has inspired the world.
+Films, books, and exhibitions have been created in its honor.
+In the National Museum of Naples, a room is dedicated solely to the mosaic floor of its Belvedere, and the Getty had his museum in Los Angeles built in its image.
 What he didn’t know is that he was following an incomplete model.
-It was not until much later that an immense trench was dug down to the ancient beach and it was discovered that the villa had been multi-storied.
-Both, its discoverer Weber and Getty, had assumed that it had only had a one-story main building with a loggia.
-Yet, it was located on a slope and had not only two lower floors, but also a swimming pool by the sea.
-All this lies walled in the tuff to this day and nobody has yet touched the biggest part of the villa.
+It was not until much later that an immense trench was dug down to the ancient beach and it was discovered that the villa had multiple floors.
+Both its discoverer Weber and Getty had assumed that it only had a one-story main building with a loggia.
+However, it was located on a slope and had not only two lower floors, but also a swimming pool by the sea.
+All of this still lies walled in the tuff to this day, and nobody has yet touched the biggest part of the villa.

-A trunk with textiles was recently found and it is known that the lower floors contain clothing, furniture and the like.
+Recently, a trunk with textiles was found, and it is known that the lower floors contain clothing, furniture, and other items.
 However, the trunk was once again walled up.
-Further exploration seems too costly, too risky (conservation wise and stability wise), and to make matters worse, there are still inhabited buildings above the villa.
+Further exploration seems too costly, too risky (in terms of conservation and stability), and to make matters worse, there are still inhabited buildings above the villa.

 The clue of the charred library

-The villa may therefore have originally belonged to Piso and it is therefore called Piso’s villa to this day.
-However, Piso died long before the villa sank and therefore could not have been living in it when it sank.
-On the other hand, recent research in the waters off Baia, north of Naples, has identified a villa whose plumbing is clearly stamped with the name Lucius Piso.
-This need not be a compelling exclusion of Piso from the villa at Herculaneum.
-There were several Lucius Piso.
-But Baia was close to Caesar’s villa, now the castle of Baia, and thus Piso would probably have preferred a villa in Baia for political calculation and prestige.
+The villa may have originally belonged to Piso and is therefore still referred to as Piso’s villa.
+However, Piso died long before the villa was buried, so he could not have been living in it at the time of its demise.
+Recent research in the waters off Baia, north of Naples, has identified a villa whose plumbing is clearly stamped with the name Lucius Piso.
+This may not be sufficient to rule out Piso’s connection to the villa in Herculaneum as there were several Lucius Pisos.
+However, given that Baia was close to Caesar’s villa, now the castle of Baia, Piso may have preferred a villa in Baia for political calculation and prestige.

-However, the Piso library may have been inherited by Piso’s daughter, Calpurnia, who had been given as a bride to the aging Caesar at the age of 17 and found herself a widow just a few years later.
+It is possible that the Piso library was inherited by Piso’s daughter, Calpurnia, who was given as a bride to the aging Caesar at the age of 17 and became a widow just a few years later.
 There are theories that Caesar originally had the villa of papyri confiscated by one of his political enemies.
-This would have given his wife the right to live in the villa after his assassination, even though in all likelihood she would not have inherited it under Roman inheritance law and the villa would have remained in the possession of Caesar’s family, the Julii.
+This would have given his wife the right to live in the villa after his assassination, even though it is unlikely that she would have inherited it under Roman inheritance law.
+The villa would likely have remained in the possession of Caesar’s family, the Julii.

 However, this would explain the presence of the library.
 Such a place of residence would not be improbable for Calpurnia.
 Nero’s wife Poppaea Sabina lived only a little further in Oplontis in a villa also buried by Vesuvius long after her death.